adrianriobo/qe-eventmanager/README.md

     pvc: pvc1
   - name: workspace2
     pvc: pvc2
-  kubeconfig-data: XXXXXX # This value is optional is used to connect to remote cluster
+  kubeconfig: XXXXXX # This value is optional is used to connect to remote cluster, should be encoded as base64
                           # Otherwise eventmanager can rely on RBAC when running inside the cluster
 ```